open-rmf/free_fleet/README.md

 * Why is RMF not run with `use_sim_time:=true` in the examples?
 This is because it is on a different `ROS_DOMAIN_ID` than the simulation, therefore it will not have access to the simulation `clock` topic, the examples running RMF, `free_fleet_adapter` and the tasks will not be using sim time.

 * For potential bandwidth issues, especially during multirobot sim example, spinning up a dedicated zenoh router and routing the `zenoh-bridge-ros2dds` manually to it, could help alleviate such issues.

+* If `zenoh` messages are not received, make sure the versions between the `eclipse-zenoh` in `pip`, `zenoh-bridge-ros2dds` and `zenohd` are all the same.
+If the debian binary releases of `zenohd` have breaking changes, and the repo has not yet migrate to the newer version, please open an issue ticket and we will look into migrating as soon as possible.
+In the meantime, using an older standalone release of `zenohd` would be a temporary workaround.
+Our integration tests will attempt to catch these breaking changes too.

 ## TODOs